 5.28.3.3 VLAN Configuration Information

 The CNC obtains the 5GS bridge VLAN configuration from TSN AF as per IEEE 802.1Q[98] clause 12.10.1.1.
 The TSN AF and UPF/NW-TT are pre-configured with same 5GS bridge VLAN configuration.
+VLAN pre-configuration in the UPF can be applied for both network and device side ports.

 NOTE: In this release, the VLAN Configuration Information are pre-configured at the TSN AF and the NW-TT and is not exchanged between the TSN AF and the UPF/NW-TT.